 They have designed a comprehensive program that overcomes a lot of the hurdles to other types of medical weight loss programs.
 Here’s why they’re one of the best available:

 - Safe, Effective Medications & Combination Therapy: Found prioritizes responsible prescription practices, offering only the safest and most effective FDA-approved weight loss medications.
 They offer both branded anti-obesity meds as well as off-label generic combinations when they’re determined safe for use by the prescribing clinician.

 - Personalized Approach: Found’s whole-body approach to weight loss embraces each person’s individual biology.
 The brand personalizes its prescriptions by taking into account factors like genetics, hormones, metabolism, and medical history.

 - Medication Management: To help patients minimize side effects and avoid the risk of dependency, Found carefully manages its medication dosages and prescription length.
-Clinicians watch out for potential side effects, possible interactions, and any other risks an individual may face.
-Each medication is prescribed at a dose personalized to the patient’s needs.
+Clinicians monitor for potential side effects, drug-drug interactions, and any other risks an individual may face.
+Each medication is prescribed at a dose personalized to the patient’s unique needs.